lelou6666/nimbus-docs/phantom/webapp.rst

 =====

 Once you have the needed accounts you can log into the web application.
-You will first be presented with a login screen similar to the
+You will first be presented with a login screen similar to the one
 below:

 .. image:: images/phantom_login.png